8 Things to Know about Diving in Malta and Gozo

-Malta is blessed with some of the most amazing sea!
+Malta is blessed with some of the most amazing seas!
 The Mediterranean here comes in different shades of crystal blue and green, always clean and clear with great visibility.
 The sea is generally calm and relatively warm.
-Few diving destinations offer such great diving conditions all the year round.
+Few diving destinations offer such great diving conditions all year round.

 5. The sea is safe

 It may not be much, but it’s comforting to know that there is nothing out there that might eat or kill you!
 Malta’s sea creatures and plants are mostly harmless, and you will be instructed regarding the ones to steer clear of in case they could harm you.
-Sea conditions are rarely hazardous, in which case local dive instructors know not to put you at risk.
+Sea conditions are rarely hazardous, so local dive instructors know how to avoid putting you at risk.

 6. There is a high standard of diving safety in Malta

 Most diving centres in Malta offer a high level of competency and professionalism while knowing how to make your diving experience fun and memorable.
 Before descending on a dive, you will be required to provide a medical certificate.
-Adequate training is given to first time divers, while seasoned divers wishing to dive unaccompanied will require a buddy and the appropriate PADI Advanced Open Water certification or equivalent.
-A hyperbaric chamber is readily available in case something does go wrong.
+Adequate training is given to first-time divers, while seasoned divers wishing to dive unaccompanied will require a buddy and the appropriate PADI Advanced Open Water certification or equivalent.
+A hyperbaric chamber is readily available in case something goes go wrong.